-Construction in progress as of December 31, 2021 consists of funds expended for a new fitness center, fitness equipment on order but not in service, and lobby renovations.
-The remaining costs to complete these projects are approximately \$750,000 and is expected to be completed in June of 2022.
+Construction in progress as of December 31, 2021 consists of funds expended for a new fitness center, fitness equipment on order but not in service, and lobby renovations substantially completed in 2022.
+Construction in progress as of December 31, 2022 consists of funds expended for design of locker room.